 We’ve all seen the movie Taken, heard of horror stories, or been warned by our family or friends on the dangers of being involved in adult entertainment.
-Let’s face this head-on.
+It’s a little awkward, but let’s face this head-on 😬.

 Our staff and contractors would not work with us if we did any less than follow these two basic principles: